Organized Crime and Corruption Reporting Project: Awards and recognition

+In 2025, OCCRP won the Maria Ressa Prize for Courage in Investigative Journalism from the Philip Merrill College of Journalism, which noted that the organization has "developed an impressive track record of taking on many of the most important and dangerous investigative reporting projects in the world."

+OCCRP was one of five finalists for the 2025 "100&Change," a MacArthur Foundation competition for a $100 million grant to fund a single proposal that "promises real and measurable progress in solving a critical problem of our time."

+In 2025, OCCRP also participated in The Shadow Fleet Secrets, an investigation led by Follow the Money, which won the prize.
+OCCRP contributed to two investigations that won the Daphne Caruana Galizia Prize for Journalism.
+In 2021, The Pegasus Project, coordinated by the Forbidden Stories Consortium, including OCCRP, won the award.

+In 2023 OCCRP and its media partners received the European Press Prize Innovation Award for Russian Asset Tracker, a project documenting the wealth held by Russian oligarchs outside Russia.
 OCCRP won the 2015 European Press Prize Special Award for its work, with the judges saying "the OCCRP is a memorably motivated, determined force for good everywhere it operates.
 Its members do not get rich, but the societies they serve are richer and cleaner for the scrutiny only true, independent journalism can provide."

 It won the 2015 Investigative Reporters and Editors Tom Renner award for "The Khadija Project," an initiative to continue the work of imprisoned OCCRP/RFE reporter Khadija Ismayilova.
 It has been a finalist for three years running for the International Consortium of Investigative Journalists' Daniel Pearl Award for Outstanding International Investigative Reporting.
 It was a 2010 finalist for its project on the illegal document trade.
 It won the 2011 Daniel Pearl Award for its project "Offshore Crime, Inc.", a series of stories documenting offshore tax havens, the criminals who use them and millions of dollars in lost tax money.
 It was again a finalist in 2013 for its story about an international money laundering ring called the Proxy Platform.

 It won the Global Shining Light Award in 2008 for investigative reporting under duress for its series on energy traders.
 OCCRP was double finalist for the same award in 2013 for its stories on the first family of Montenegro's bank, "First Family, First Bank".
 It won the award for its stories on the first family of Azerbaijan's ownership of major companies in that country.
 It partnered with the International Consortium of Investigative Journalists for a project on tobacco smuggling that won the Overseas Press Club Award and Investigative Reporters and Editors's Tom Renner Award for crime reporting.

 In 2017, NGO Advisor ranked it 69th in the world in their annual list of the 500 best NGOs.
 In 2019 OCCRP received a Global Shining Light Award Citation of Excellence from the Global Investigative Journalism Network for its story entitled The Azerbaijani Laundromat.